Bachelor of Sciences In Building Construction

 The 4 (four) tracks offer opportunities to students who wish to lead in this challenging, changing world.
 Separate options include integrative elements: leadership, non-technical skills, entrepreneurship, and best practice management principles to prepare graduates for the challenges of tomorrow.
 Core questions that bind us-how buildings perform in the world of limited energy and resources, how people will live and interface within this world and technology, how information will be managed for the life of these facilities, how communities will develop to better adapt to the realities of the 21st century-are themes across the options as well.

 All degree options in our undergraduate program begin with a common core during the first three semesters of study.
 This core is a science-based curriculum that provides a basis for ACCE accreditation requirements.
-All transcripts are designated with the appropriate tracks.
 Tracks include:

 - Sustainable Building Performance

 The Construction Minor (BCMN), offered through the Virginia Tech Department of Building Construction, is being discontinued.
 The last term for any student to ENROLL in the Minor was Spring 2020.
 The last term in which a student in the minor can graduate with the minor as part of their degree program will be Fall 2022.